AnantharamanLab/SulfurReviewPaper/TOL_sulfur/README.md

 [script] 01.run_hmmsearch_on_GTDB_release202_species_rep_genomes.pl

-**3 Parse the hmmsearch result and grasp DsrAB, Sdo proteins for further phylogenetic tree-based validation**
+**3 Parse the hmmsearch result and select DsrAB, Sdo proteins for further phylogenetic tree-based validation**

 Make "HMM_result.original.txt" to store the result.
 It contains all HMM in the first column and all genomes in the first row.